 Points of Interest and Tourist Spots of Siaton

 The Tambobo Bay is yet an excellent beach with superb sites for scuba diving, sailing, sunbathing, trekking and wind surfing.
-All these area are still developing their tourism potential and will in future be the reason for visits to Siaton, especially for tourists who want to get in touch with nature.
+All these areas are still developing their tourism potential and will in future be the reason for visits to Siaton, especially for tourists who want to get in touch with nature.
 There are great hotels to lodge in when in Siaton.
 These include luxury resorts and spas with excellent hospitality for tourists.
-There are also cheap hotels and booking can be done before arrival of the guests.
+There are also cheap hotels and booking can be done before the arrival of the guests.

-From Dumaguete one can rent vans to take them into Siaton or organize a pick-up via the Hotel or Beach Resort in Siaton, where they intend to stay.
+From Dumaguete, one can rent vans to take them into Siaton or organize a pick-up via the Hotel or Beach Resort in Siaton, where they intend to stay.